Baked Oats For One | Quick And Easy

 Notes

 If the banana you’re using is very ripe (spotty skin) you might find you don’t need the maple syrup.
-Or you could reduce it by half if you want to.
+Or you could reduce it by half if preferred.

-You could also try replacing the banana with 1/2 cup of applesauce or cooked, blended apple for something different.
+Try replacing the banana with ½ cup of applesauce or cooked, blended apple if you’re not a fan of cooked banana.

 Nutrition